AWS Load Balancer

 Application Load Balancer:

-In the context of an application load balancing service, the content of a request is used to route traffic to specific destinations (EC2 containers, IP addresses, and Lambda functions) (layer seven).
-Application Load Balancer’s powerful load balancing of HTTP and HTTPS traffic benefits applications such as microservices and container-based programmes greatly.
-The latest SSL/TLS ciphers and protocols are always used by Application Load Balancer.
+The content of a request is used to route traffic to specific destinations (EC2 containers, IP addresses, and Lambda functions) (layer seven).
+Application Load Balancer’s powerful load balancing of HTTP and HTTPS traffic greatly benefits applications such as microservices and container-based programs.
+Application Load Balancer always uses the latest SSL/TLS ciphers and protocols.

 Features: